gogognome/assessment-fastapi/README.md

     fastapi run songs_api/main.py

+## Running tests

+To run all unit and integration tests, use this command:

+    pytest

 ## Deployment with docker

 A `Dockerfile` is provided to build a docker image for the songs API.
 Run this command to build the image: